UNITED STATES

 Under

-this agreement, royalty expense, which is recorded in “Cost of goods sold” in the accompanying Consolidated Statements
+this agreement, royalty expense, which was recorded in “Cost of goods sold” in the accompanying Consolidated Statements of

 BIAKŌS Antimicrobial Wound Gel and BIAKŌS Antimicrobial Skin and Wound Cleanser

 In July 2019, the Company executed a license agreement with Rochal Industries, LLC (“Rochal”), a related party, pursuant to which the Company acquired an exclusive world-wide license to market, sell and further develop antimicrobial products for the prevention and treatment of microbes on the human body utilizing certain Rochal patents and pending patent applications (the “BIAKŌS License Agreement”).
-Currently, the products covered by the BIAKŌS License Agreement are BIAKŌS Antimicrobial Wound Gel and BIAKŌS Antimicrobial Skin and Wound Cleanser.
-Both products are 510(k) cleared.
+Currently, the products covered by the BIAKŌS License Agreement are BIAKŌS Antimicrobial Wound Gel, BIAKŌS Antimicrobial Skin and Wound Cleanser and BIASURGE Advanced Surgical Solution.
+All three products are 510(k) cleared.

 Future commitments under the terms of the BIAKŌS License Agreement include: